enisz/igdb/README.md

 The method will construct the full URL for the request and will return the constructed URL as a string.

 **Parameters**
- - `$endpoint ( string )` : the endpoint to use
+ - `$endpoint`: the endpoint to use
- - `$count ( boolean )` : whether the request should return the number of matches instead of the actual resultset
+ - `$count`: whether the request should return the number of matches instead of the actual resultset

 Returns the full constructed URL to the IGDB Endpoint as a string.

 ## Endpoints
 Every endpoint method takes two parameters:
- - `$query` string or array.
-This will set the required details of the query
+ - `$query`: this will set the required details of the query
- - `$count` boolean.
-This will tell whether to return the records or the count of the records
+ - `$count`: this will tell whether to return the records or the count of the records

 > For more details on the query parameters check the [Query Parameters Section](#query-parameters)

 These methods are returning an array with objects decoded from IGDB response JSON by default.
-If you provide boolean ``true`` as a second parameter, it will execute a count query against the selected endpoint which will return an object with a `count` property holding the sum of the found items.
+If you provide boolean `true` as a second parameter, it will execute a count query against the selected endpoint which will return an object with a `count` property holding the sum of the found items.
 The count queries can be filtered with the `$query` filters.

 Exceptions are thrown in any case of error.